Home » What's New » St Patrick’s Day Symbols & Meanings

 GETTY IMAGES

 St. Patrick’s color of choice was blue, but he probably would have worn green if it was available in his day.
-The color represents Ireland—and Irish heritage—and is universally recognized as one of St. Pat’s symbols.
+The St Patrick’s colors represent Ireland—and Irish heritage—and is universally recognized as one of St. Pat’s symbols.

 The wearing of green on March 17th dates back to at least 1571 when Ireland’s Trinity College held a celebration for all students who graduated on March 17th during Holy Week (the week before Easter).
 All attendees wore green caps and gowns to honor St. Patrick’s efforts in bringing Christianity to Ireland.